 Editor, Oxford University Press Handbook of Psychology and Spirituality:

-Sam Barkin, M.A., is a third-year doctoral student in clinical psychology at Teachers College, Columbia University.
+Sam Barkin, M.A., M.S., is a fifth-year doctoral candidate in clinical psychology at Teachers College, Columbia University.
 After graduating from UCLA in 2006 with a B.A. in sociology, Sam began work as a teaching artist in Brooklyn, NY.
 Specializing in programming spanning the developmental spectrum, Sam developed and taught numerous courses in New York City public schools, as well as multiple youth and older adult education programs.
 Sam's scholarly interests include community participatory research, diversity, developmental psychopathology, and resilience within atypical contexts.
 His most recent published articles center on vulnerability and adjustment in upper SES populations.
-During the summer, Sam returns to Northern California, where he is the Head Supervisor at the circus and performing arts summer camp, Camp Winnarainb
+During the summer, Sam returns to Northern California, where he is the Head Supervisor at the circus and performing arts summer camp, Camp Winnarainbow.

-Yakov Barton, M.S., M.Phil., is a fifth-year doctoral candidate in clinical psychology at Teachers College, Columbia University.
+Yakov Barton, M.A., M.S., M.Phil., is a fifth-year doctoral candidate in clinical psychology at Teachers College, Columbia University.
 Originally from Santa Cruz, CA, Yakov completed his B.A. in psychology and film at UCLA, and a M.A. and M.S. in clinical psychology at Teachers College.
-His research examines the intersection of developmental and neurological components of spirituality and mental health, focusing specifically on factors of risk and resilience among emerging adults.
+His research examines the intersection of developmental and neurological components of spirituality, positive psychology, and mental health, focusing specifically on factors of risk and resilience among emerging adults.
 Yakov is currently Project Director for an empirical study examining the association of spirituality, positive psychology, neurological development, and mental health in emerging adulthood.
 In addition, Yakov is an Instructor of Positive Psychology, as well as Research Development and Integrative Frojects, for the M.A. program in clinical psychology at Teachers College.
 Yakov's recent works include an article examining the shared relationship of positive psychology and spirituality and an article on neurological correlates of developmental depression, both published in the Journal of Religion and Health.
 Yakov has also conducted research examining the unique associations of social adjustment and attendance of religious services with major depression, published in the Journal of Affective Disorders, as well co-authored a chapter exploring cultural and spiritual considerations of psychotherapy with Jewish populations for the APA Handbook of Psychotherapy and Religious Diversity.